 The right turn will take you to Hopeness and Jacksons Cove.
 Once again, the stunning waters of Georgian Bay and the cliffs of the shoreline are breathtaking.

-Further up Bruce County Road 9 a right turn will take you to Greig’s Caves or further along the road to a secluded part of the Georgian Bay shoreline known as Rush Cove.
-Here, we often stop for a picnic on the rocky shoreline.
+Further up Bruce County Road #9 a right turn will take you to Greig’s Caves or further along the road to a secluded part of the Georgian Bay shoreline known as Rush Cove.
+Here, we have often stopped for a picnic on the rocky shoreline.
 There are many different species of wild birds that frequent this location.

 Shortly, you cross a small stream, known as Judge’s Creek.
 Turn right, on McKeague Road and you will be surprised by what you find.
 That quiet stream becomes a waterfall and nestled around it along the Georgian Bay shoreline is the community of Barrow Bay.
 (Note there are two roads before McKeague Road, which will also take you to the shore of Georgian Bay.)